๐Ÿ“Changelog

 Critical: Atari v5 Sticky Actions

 SLM-Lab uses Gymnasium ALE v5 defaults. v5 default repeat_action_probability=0.25 (sticky actions) randomly repeats agent actions to simulate console stochasticity, making evaluation harder but more realistic than v4 default 0.0 used by most benchmarks (CleanRL, SB3, RL Zoo).
-This follows Machado et al. (2018) research best practices.
-See ALE version history.
+This follows Machado et al. (2018)arrow-up-right research best practices.
+See ALE version historyarrow-up-right.

 Why v5?